 Students are expected to maintain the high standards of ethical and personal conduct that are the prerequisite for a productive academic, research and work environment.
 Students are required to participate in special seminars about the ethical issues and dilemmas that arise in research environments, and are encouraged to seek guidance with respect to optimal forms of record keeping.
 Course Directors and Faculty Advisors should familiarize their students with expected practices.
-Course Director may utilize the Honor Code for ISMMS Exams and Quizzes located on page 42.
+Course Director may utilize the Honor Code for ISMMS Exams and Quizzes located below.
+Please see the Graduate School Handbook for more information on the Academic Policies regarding these policies.